Categories &

 Cnew = repartition (C, sval) also uses the value of sval to set the state of the random generator used in repartitioning C. If sval is a vector, then the random generator is set using the "state" keyword as in rand ("state", sval).
 If sval is a scalar, then the "seed" keyword is used as in rand ("seed", sval) to specify that old generators should be used.

 Cnew = repartition (C, 'legacy') only applies to cvpartition objects C that use k-fold partitioning and it will repartition C in the same non-random manner that was previously used by the old-style cvpartition class of the statistics package.
+The 'legacy' option does not apply to stratified or grouped partitions.

 See also: cvpartition, summary, test, training

-cvpartition: tbl = summary (C)
+cvpartition: tbl = summary (c)

 See also: cvpartition, repartition, test, training